skyvers/skyve-dev-guide/_pages/appendix-oauth.md

 Once enabled, the login screen will update and provide a new button for users to login with.
 Services can be enabled by turning on the specific properties in the `account` section of the application's json configuration file.

-## Azure AD integration
+## Microsoft Entra ID integration

-If you are using Microsoft 365, it is possible to integrate your Skyve application with Active Directory.
+If you are using Microsoft 365, it is possible to integrate your Skyve application with Entra ID.
 This provides users the ability to login using their existing business email and password (and 2-factor authentication if enabled) to login, instead of having Skyve manage the credentials.

 _Prerequisites:_